-Old Photo Negatives of U.S. Soldiers in Vietnam War ~ 1960s Pictures
+Historical 1960s Photos of U.S. Soldiers in the Vietnam War

 This collection from old photo negatives was taken in the late 1960s by my brother Jim when he was serving one of his two tours of duty in Vietnam.
-Obviously he had some of his war buddies snap some photos of him in that setting also.
+He had some of his war buddies snap some photos of him in that setting also.

-I never saw these photos in an album and until recently these negatives sat in an old shoebox on one of my mother's closet shelves in our home.
+I never saw these photos in an album.
+Until recently, these negatives sat in an old shoebox on one of my mother's closet shelves in our home.

-My brother died when he was only 35 years of age and his massive injuries which impaired the balance of his life occurred while he was still in the military...but not Vietnam.
+My brother died when he was only 35 years of age, and his massive injuries, which impaired the balance of his life, occurred while he was still in the military but not in Vietnam.

-He was injured in a helicopter crash at Fort Hood, Texas and was one of few survivors with most of the young men in that collision being killed at that site.
-So called war games were being conducted and the Secretary of Defense was there according to my memory.
-Despite the fact of it being horrendous weather with tornadoes being sighted in the area...the exercise commenced.
+He was injured in a helicopter crash at Fort Hood, Texas, and was one of few survivors with most of the young men in that collision being killed at that site.
+So-called war games were being conducted, and the Secretary of Defense was there according to my memory.
+Despite the fact of it being horrendous weather with tornadoes sighted in the area, the exercise commenced.

 Vietnam Exchange Photo Service

-My other brother John was in Vietnam at the same time...but he was stationed on the flagship of the fleet while in the Navy.
-The action he saw, while important, was much less intense than what Jim experienced.
+My other brother John was in Vietnam at the same time.
+He was stationed on the flagship of the fleet while in the Navy.
+The action he saw was much less intense than what Jim experienced.

 They checked into possibly utilizing private schools (although it would have been a financial hardship at the time) and even went so far as to check out some of them.
-Fortunately the people at the schools admitted that while they would have been happy to have accepted Jim ...most of their students were there for disciplinary reasons and they did not think that they could have presented a curriculum that would have kept Jim interested and engaged.
+Fortunately, the people at the schools admitted that while they would have been happy to have accepted Jim, most of their students were there for disciplinary reasons.
+They did not think that they could have presented a curriculum that would have kept Jim interested and engaged.

-Today there are undoubtedly more options regarding schooling for kids with genius level IQ's but that was back in the 1960s.
+Today there are many more options regarding schooling for kids with genius-level IQ's, but that was back in the 1960s.

 When my brother Jim voluntarily joined the army, he found his niche in life.
 Not only did he excel but was one of the youngest instructors teaching most people above his rank the mechanics of helicopters.

-A book that he read and which he recommended that we read to see a bit of what that experience was like was the following: Let a Soldier Die written by Gary Holland.
+A book that my brother Jim had read and which he recommended that might understand a bit of what that experience was like was the following: Let a Soldier Die written by Gary Holland.

 Many Die Vietnam War Footage

-Base camp photos in VietnamClick thumbnail to view full-size
+I Assume That These Were Probably Base Camp Photos in VietnamClick thumbnail to view full-size

-I wish I could ask my brother about the location of these photos obviously snapped while riding in a helicopter.
-Like so many war veterans, other than recommending that book to read, he did not talk much about his experiences while in Vietnam and of course he died at so young an age.
+I wish I could ask my brother about the location of these photos, obviously snapped while riding in a helicopter.
+Similar to other war veterans, he did not talk much about his experiences while in Vietnam, and of course, he died at so young an age.

-Perhaps some readers of this hub will recognize some of these places?
+Perhaps some readers of this post will recognize some of these places?

 Jan Daley on Bob Hope USO Tour - Vietnam

-In any case it would have relieved the stress of what they saw on a daily basis and was probably relished and talked about long after these entertainers left.
+In any case, it would have relieved the stress of what they saw daily and was probably relished and talked about long after these entertainers left.
 It takes special people to put themselves in potential danger to go out and entertain troops in the middle of a war.

-Bob Hope and many other celebrity entertainers as well as others have done this for many years and whoever these young girls were...they are to be thanked for their service to our country as well.
+Bob Hope and many other celebrity entertainers, as well as others, have done this for many years.
+Whoever these young girls were, they are to be thanked for their service to our country as well.

-Entertainment for the troops ( USO?)Click thumbnail to view full-size
+Entertainment For The TroopsClick thumbnail to view full-size

-As stated at the top of this hub, while the photos derived from old and scratched up negatives dating back to the Vietnam War as experienced by my brother in the late 1960s are not the best by way of clarity and definition, I thought that their historical value was worth sharing.
+While these photos of the Vietnam War, as experienced by my brother in the late 1960s, are not the best by way of clarity and definition, I thought that their historical value was worth sharing.

-My brother and other soldiers like him came back to a country that pretty much disdained their service to country or at the least, did not thank them.
+My brother and other soldiers like him came back to a country that pretty much disdained their service to our country or, at the least, did not thank them.
 Draft dodging was rampant back in those days.
-Vietnam particularly towards the end of the war was not seen as a popular war and many of the soldiers were called names like "baby killers."
+Vietnam, particularly towards the end of the war, was not seen as a popular war, and many of the soldiers were called names like "baby killers."

-This is a tribute to my brother Jim and all the soldiers who have served our country during wars...declared ones or others such as Vietnam.
+This article is a tribute to my brother Jim.
+It also serves to thank all soldiers who have served our country during wars, whether they are declared ones or others such as Vietnam.
 May they be long remembered and honored.